deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 A spike of loss and grief crossed her mind as she tried to imagine Berry’s expression if he’d been here.

 Water was handed out in a tall “glass” made from what looked like uPVC.
-Garaaf’s remaining ear moved in a fascinated little dance as he watched all of the humans drink, and drink and drink.
+Garaaf’s remaining ear moved in a fascinated little dance as he watched all of the humans drink, and drink, and drink.

 “...I’d heard you people ate and drank a lot, but seeing it in action is something else,” he declared.
 “You all just ate three days of rations *each.”*

 “Can… is that a problem?”
 Choi asked.
 “That sounds like a lot.”

 “Relax, I usually keep a month’s worth of food in here for safety’s sake, and I can refill it every time the Shanty gets fed.
-Maybe that’s over-prepared but… well.
-Clearly it, uh ...isn’t...”
+Sometimes I wondered if I was being over-prepared but… well.
+Clearly I, uh... wasn’t...”

 He trailed off, round about the same time that Ray realized she was crying.
 Up until now she’d been focused, scared, surviving.
 She’d had Holly to worry about, and the tight maze of the warrens to navigate.
 Now that they were somewhere safe and quiet, reality was catching up with her.